-This symbol is used when there is information you

-\checkmark Note: might find especially useful.
-The information may also warn you about possible problems you could encounter.
-A Attention!
-This symbol is used when there is important information that can help you avoid damage to the hardware or software that came with your computer.
-A Caution!
+Note: This symbol is used when there is information you might find especially useful.
+The information may also warn you about possible problems you could encounter. Â. Attention!
+This symbol is used when there is important information that can help you avoid damage to the hardware or software that came with your computer. Â. Caution!
 This symbol is used when there is important information that can help you avoid potential injury.
+A Danger!
+This symbol is used when there is important information that can help you avoid the risk of serious personal injury or death.